 State of Compliance

-The ACA’s activities in the energy sector mainly focus on recommendations.
-However, full compliance with the Treaty’s obligation on enforcement of the competition acquis requires more rigorous enforcement activity by the ACA.
+The Albanian Competition Authority’s (ACA) activities in the energy sector mainly focus on recommendations.
+However, full compliance with the Treaty’s obligation on enforcement of the competition acquis requires more rigorous enforcement activity by ACA.

 State Aid Law